A diffusion-based spatio-temporal extension of Gaussian Mat\'ern fields: Temporal GMRF representation with stationary boundary conditions

-We first present precision matrices for stationary autogregressive order 2 (AR2) processes, and then show how this can be used to give a stationary GMRF representation of the Ornstein-Uhlenbeck (OU) process.
+We present precision matrices for stationary AR(2) (autogregressive order 2) processes, and then show how this can be used to construct stationary boundary conditions for GMRF representations of 1st and second order Whittle-Mat\'ern type stochastic differential equations.

-\begin{lemma} Let $Q$ be a quint-diagonal (symmetric) precision matrix.
-Let the diagonal element be denoted $q_0$, and the off-diagonals $q_1$, $q_2$, except for in the first two and last two rows and columns.
-Define the constants